FlatMoth/SEDivers-Client/readme.txt

 	- Mission Complete sound - ZoneCapped
 	- Mission Fail sound - ZoneLost

-4) This mod uses a increased NPC spawn rate (for demonstation) using data/GlobalEvents.sbc.
-This is not necessary, but you may find it useful.

-5) This mod comes with all NPC grids/factions packaged inside.
+4) This mod comes with all NPC grids/factions packaged inside.
 However, when setting up config.cs, you can specify factions or grids from another NPC mod IF that mod is present and loaded before config.cs.
 If you do this, I highly recommend making the mod you reference a dependency to avoid bugs.